Confirmation Statement / People with significant control (PSC)

 How do I register for WebFiling?

-How do I get an additional password?
+How do I create a password?

 If I have more than one company do I need more than one password?